—Hot Steel—

 "Finally..."

-Then it hits me; cold sweat trickling down my spine, my throat closing up like someone's pulling the strings tight from inside.
-My vision tilts, and suddenly I'm gripping the counter, chest locking up.
+Then it hits me: cold sweat trickling down my spine, my throat closing up like someone's pulling the strings tight from inside.
+My vision tilts, and suddenly I'm gripping the counter, my chest locking up.

-Didn’t even get to pitch a fucking ingredient.
+Didn’t even get to pick a fucking ingredient.

-Every time I try to cook for myself, for real, not eat scraps or leftovers; something inside me misfires.
+Recently, every time I try to cook for myself, for real, not eat scraps or leftovers, something inside me misfires.
 My heart jackhammers, my ribs feel like they're splintering.

 RING.